nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ```

 3. The next steps are to build, tag and push the image to the ECR repo.
-You can build the image which is named  `prototype-lambda-image` in this case using:
+You can build a new image named  `prototype-lambda-image` in this case using:

 ```bash
 docker build -t prototype-lambda-image .